ding-lab/VLD_FilterVCF/src/README.md

 This approach is being adopted for TinDaisy (20200725, and we provide CWL steps for individual VAF, Length, Depth filters.
 Calling ./run_vaf_length_depth_filters.sh and skipping the AF filter will reproduce these results

+### VAF Filter
+VAF filter code (src/vcf_filters/vaf_filter.py) from TinDaisy is specific to somatic calls, with tumor and normal samples assumed.
+It is being renamed vaf_filter_somatic.py

+VAF filter code (python/vaf_filter.py) from VLD_FilterVCF is based on the above and is currently specific to germline, though could be more readily generalied.
+It is being renamed vaf_filter_germline.py

 ## pyvcf code
 FYI: pyvcf code can be found on image here: /usr/local/lib/python3.8/site-packages/vcf